matthew-tucker/Insight-Data-Engineering-2018/README.md

 * The time window over which the rolling average is constructed is defined by the range of times seen in `actual.txt`.
 Since this is a model validation tool, we do not consider cases where predictions have been made for times at which we do not have actual data to validate against.
 Thus, times at the edges of time ranges in `predicted.txt` will not appear in the result file if they are not in the range constructed using `actual.txt`.
 * The program only looks at the first line of `window.txt`, so all subsequent lines are ignored and the window size on the first line is used.
 * The program exits if the first line of `window.txt` does not contain something which can be parsed as an integer.
+* Entries for the time and value fields are discarded if they are not integers or floats, respectively.
+Numeric values are explictly cast.

 ## Output